mmccroskey/MMMSwitch/README.md

 on the switch (either on the thumb or elsewhere), hasn't yet touched up, has kept their finger within the bounds of the switch (as opposed to dragging it outside the bounds), and the switch is in the on position
-* `MMMSwitchStateOff` - The switch is completely on, and the user is not interacting with it in any way
+* `MMMSwitchStateOn` - The switch is completely on, and the user is not interacting with it in any way

 ## Requirements